bjerrep/obsoleta/README.md

 	    "arch": "x86"
 	}

+### Multislots

-If building for multiple architectures is done in a single directory then the key file suddenly becomes dynamic according to the current architecture.
-This will probably open a new can of problems that someone should think a little deeper about....
+If building for multiple architectures is done out-of-source in a single directory it could look like this:

+    a/
+    ├── obsoleta.json
+    ├── build_x86/
+    │   └── obsoleta.key
+    └── build_x86_64/
+        └── obsoleta.key

+So compared to the slot version above there will now have to be multiple key files, one in each build directory, where all are referring to the same package file.
+The only difference to the slot section above is that the base key is now called "multislot" rather than just "slot" in the package file.

 ## Build support